 Because LCHP’s network is mostly rural, it was facing major recruitment and retention challenges to address the growing workforce attrition in the region.

-In 2018, HWNY created and launched a recruitment campaign in the LCHP region aimed at filling key healthcare positions in the area.
+In response, HWNY created and launched a recruitment campaign in the LCHP region aimed at filling key healthcare positions in the area.
 The three key goals of the ongoing campaign are to:

 - Recruit High School students and individuals living in the region into high-need careers